Dr. Strangelove: Ending

 The end of the film shows Dr. Strangelove exclaiming, "Mein Führer, I can walk!" before cutting to footage of nuclear explosions, with Vera Lynn and her audience singing "We'll Meet Again".
 This footage comes from nuclear tests such as shot "Baker" of Operation Crossroads at Bikini Atoll, the Trinity test, a test from Operation Sandstone and the hydrogen bomb tests from Operation Redwing and Operation Ivy.
 In some shots, old warships (such as the German heavy cruiser Prinz Eugen), which were used as targets, are plainly visible.
 In others, the smoke trails of rockets used to create a calibration backdrop can be seen.
-Former Goon Show writer and friend of Sellers Spike Milligan was credited with suggesting Vera Lynn's song for the ending.
+Goon Show writer and friend of Sellers Spike Milligan was credited with suggesting Vera Lynn's song for the ending.

 Original ending

 It was originally planned for the film to end with a scene that depicted everyone in the War Room involved in a pie fight.
 Accounts vary as to why the pie fight was cut.
 In a 1969 interview, Kubrick said, "I decided it was farce and not consistent with the satiric tone of the rest of the film."
 Critic Alexander Walker observed that "the cream pies were flying around so thickly that people lost definition, and you couldn't really say whom you were looking at."
 Nile Southern, son of screenwriter Terry Southern, suggested the fight was intended to be less jovial: "Since they were laughing, it was unusable, because instead of having that totally black, which would have been amazing, like, this blizzard, which in a sense is metaphorical for all of the missiles that are coming, as well, you just have these guys having a good old time.
 So, as Kubrick later said, 'it was a disaster of Homeric proportions.'"